 The majority of businesses are growing internationally due to globalization of the world.
 This means that businesses are increasingly working to enlarge their networks across new boundaries and cultures.
-The first essential aspect of doing effective business is appropriate communication and with the growth of its economy, this makes Indian business communication all the more important.
+The first essential aspect of doing effective business is appropriate communication.
+With the growth of its economy, this makes Indian business communication the most important thing.

-The subsequent section emphasizes the communication aspects of Indian business communication that are essential to create a positive image and succeed.
-Issues such as verbal and non-verbal communication are discussed with an emphasis on normative business etiquette.
+The following sections emphasize the communication aspects of Indian business communication that are essential to create a positive image and succeed.
+You will find different developed Issues such as verbal and non-verbal communication with an emphasis on normative business etiquette.
 There is information about general Indian working practices and habits that will be relevant for business meetings and negotiations.

-India has more than 19 official languages depending on the states you are dealing with.
-It is almost impossible to learn all of these languages, perhaps the easiest way to avoid communication errors is to speak Hindi or English as both of this language used in the majority of places in India.
+There are more than 19 official languages in India depending on the states you are dealing with.
+It is almost impossible to learn all of these languages.
+To avoid communication errors the easiest way is maybe to speak Hindi or English.
+Indeed both of this language have a majority place in India.

 Indian people use every possible type of communications.
 They prefer face to face contacts to telephone or written communications.
 As an effect of British colonial influence, Business meetings start with a firm and friendly hand shake.
 Be aware, it is not always the usual thing for male and female to shake hands with each other because of religious influence.
 In that case, it is polite to wait for the hand when shaking hands with female.
 Shaking the hands is common for greetings upon arrival and departure from a meeting.